onetimesecret/onetimesecret.github.com/_posts/business/2011-12-29-security-and-trust.md

 via another means (chat, phone, email, etc.).</li>
 <li>Obfuscate the data so that it requires some other context to understand what it is.
 For example, for credit cards, you
 could put some of the groups of numbers backwards and split it into multiple secrets.
-Let the recipient know how to decipher the data via some other means (although, for truely sensitive data, GPG is still better).</li>
+Let the recipient know how to decipher the data via some other means (although, for truly sensitive data, GPG is still better).</li>
 <li>Use the passphrase option when sending a message.
 We use that to encrypt the secret when storing it in the database, and we
 don't store the passphrase at all.
 So, even if we wanted to read the data, we wouldn't be able to without the passphrase.</li>
 <li>You could even use any combination of the above (or all), depending on how sensitive the data was.</li>